Iowa Healthcare Administration Certificate Programs

 Some healthcare administration jobs offer entry-level experience in the laws and standards of this industry.
-Consider becoming a patient representative; professionals in this field earn an average of $32,610 per year (Bureau of Labor Statistics, 2016).
-Job openings for patient representatives are expected to jump 16% by the year 2024 (O*Net, 2016).
+Consider becoming a patient representative; professionals in this field earn an average of $39,820 per year.
+Job openings for patient representatives are expected to jump by 4% between 2018 and 2028.

 The field of medical records technology requires an extensive knowledge of patient privacy laws, proper data storage methods, and methods for processing patient data and paperwork.
-The average annual salary for a medical records technician is $39,180 (BLS, 2016).
-From 2014 through 2024, job openings for medical records technicians may increase 12% (O*Net, 2016).
+The average annual salary for a medical records technician is $45,140.
+Between 2018 and 2028, job openings for medical records technicians are projected to increase by 14%.

 Medical services managers work at different levels of healthcare organizations, ensuring that healthcare providers and support staff fit Iowa regulations and requirements.
-The average healthcare administration salary for a medical manager is $80,920 per year (BLS, 2016).
-O*Net expects job openings for medical managers to swell 16% through the year 2024 (2016).
+The average healthcare administration salary for a medical manager is $91,160 per year.
+Job openings in this field are projected to swell by 22% between 2018 and 2028.

 Ready to find out which certificate fits your career goals and professional talents?